mbuczko/fancy-table/README.md

 ╰────┴────────────────┴───────────┴───────────────┴────────────────────────────╯
 ```

-Depending on your terminal font, quality of final result may range from unreadable piece of sh*t to beautiful looking table :)
+Fanciness disclaimer: depending on your terminal font quality of final result may range from unreadable piece of sh*t to beautiful looking table :)

 To get some more idea how tables may look like, have a look at examples: